ismasan/ismaelcelis.com/content/posts/decide-evolve-react-pattern-in-ruby.md

 end
 ```

-You can go back to previous event handlers in your domain and encode business rules, such as forbidding mutations of closed carts.
+You can go back to previous event handlers in your domain and encode business rules, such as forbidding mutations on closed carts.

 ```ruby
 decide Commands::AddItemToCart do |cart, command|